 Emotional intelligence is something I’m trying to practice more myself.
 I know I need to master it to understand the humans who use the products I design.

 You feel me?
-I hope you’re nodding, because the first skill to learn is Empathy.
+I hope you are, because the first skill to learn is Empathy.
 So let’s get to it!

 What is Empathy?